 Founded in Beijing in 1984, Lenovo acquired IBM's PC business in 2005, and first became the world's top PC maker in 2013.
 It entered the Android and Windows tablet market in 2011, began selling Android smartphones in 2012, and acquired Motorola Mobility from Google in 2014.
 The company has also launched an online-only sub-brand for smartphones called Zuk in China.
-Lenovo's latest mobile launch is the Z2 Plus.
-The smartphone was launched in September 2016.
-The phone comes with a 5.00-inch touchscreen display with a resolution of 1080 pixels by 1920 pixels at a PPI of 441 pixels per inch.
+Lenovo's latest mobile launch is the K8.
+The smartphone was launched in September 2017.
+The phone comes with a 5.20-inch touchscreen display with a resolution of 720 pixels by 1280 pixels.

-The Lenovo Z2 Plus is powered by 2.15GHz quad-core Qualcomm Snapdragon 820 processor and it comes with 3GB of RAM.
-The phone packs 32GB of internal storage cannot be expanded.
-As far as the cameras are concerned, the Lenovo Z2 Plus packs a 13-megapixel primary camera on the rear and a 8-megapixel front shooter for selfies.
+The Lenovo K8 is powered by octa-core MediaTek Helio P20 processor and it comes with 3GB of RAM.
+The phone packs 32GB of internal storage that can be expanded up to 128GB via a microSD card.
+As far as the cameras are concerned, the Lenovo K8 packs a 13-megapixel primary camera on the rear and a 8-megapixel front shooter for selfies.

-The Lenovo Z2 Plus is a dual SIM (GSM and GSM) smartphone that accepts Nano-SIM and Nano-SIM.
-Connectivity options include Wi-Fi, GPS, Bluetooth, USB OTG, 3G and 4G (with support for Band 40 used by some LTE networks in India).
+The Lenovo K8 is a dual SIM (GSM and GSM) smartphone that accepts Nano-SIM and Nano-SIM.
+Connectivity options include Wi-Fi, GPS, Bluetooth, USB OTG, FM, 3G and 4G (with support for Band 40 used by some LTE networks in India).
 Sensors on the phone include Compass Magnetometer, Proximity sensor, Accelerometer, Ambient light sensor and Gyroscope.